 The aim this research project is to investigate specific scaffolding proteins located at the plasma membrane (ITSN1/2) and the trans-Golgi (GOPC) and to evaluate their role to integrate and orchestrate processes required for efficient insulin secretion.

 Intersectin 1 and 2 (ITSN1/2) are large and related scaffolds which have intensively been studied in regards to synaptic vesicle recycling.
 They have been implicated to be involved in vesicle exocytosis and endocytosis and to interact with actin regulators.
 Both proteins are also expressed in beta cells and ITSN1 is lower abundant in islets of diabetes patients.
 Our preliminary analysis in Itsn1/2 double knockout mice revealed an affected insulin secretion during glucose tolerance tests.
 Double knockout mice were used because of the high degree of similarity of ITNS1 and ITSN2 which are likely to compensate for each other.
-However, as the double knockout mice have a severe phenotype and less of them are born, we will generate beta cell specific knockout mice and characterize their first and second phase of insulin secretion.
-In addition, we will suppress the expression of ITSN1 and ITSN2 and perform rescue experiments in beta cells in order to clarify the mechanistic basis for their influence on insulin release.
+In addition, the expression of ITSN1 and ITSN2 is suppressed in beta cells which indeed affects insulin secretion.
+Currently, rescue experiments are performed in order to clarify the mechanistic basis for their influence on insulin release.